newatoms/beta/_private/customers/stby/questions-whatdoyouthinkyourpartnerdoes.md

   * Do you notice wether she brings her work to home?
 How can you tell?
 * Heeft ze op een bepaalde manier haar leven ingericht wat doet denken aan service design?
 Dit kunnen praktische dingen zijn.
   * Did she in some way equipped her live in a way that it reminds you of service design?
 This can be practical things.
-* Wat maakt haar goed in wat zij doet?
-  * What makes her good in what she does?